Clemson, South Carolina: City government

 The city has a City Council and participates as a member of the Pickens County Council.
-The state senator is Thomas C. Alexander, and the state representative is Jerry Carter.
+The state senator is Thomas C. Alexander, and the state representative is Phillip Bowers.

 Clemson City Council consists of an Arts and Culture Commission, a Planning Commission, a Board of Architectural Review and a Board of Zoning Appeals.

 The city of Clemson also works directly with the International Town Gown Association (ITGA) that works to provide information on common issues between universities and their neighboring towns.
 Two Clemson representatives serve on the ITGA Executive Board: Jim Oswald, ITGA Treasurer, and Beth Bagwell, ITGA Director.